Chicago Boating Accident Lawyers

 Many of those who are injured in a boating accident are unaware that they may be able to make a financial recovery for their damages.
 The type of claim available and whether a recovery is possible varies depending on the type of accident, the injuries sustained by the victim, and whether someone was negligent or reckless in causing the injury.
 As each incident is unique, it is always a good idea to speak with a personal injury attorney after an accident to learn about your legal rights.

-As an accident victim, you may be entitled to make a claim against the at-fault boater directly or against his or her insurance policy, if applicable.
+As an accident victim, you may be entitled to make a claim against the at-fault boater, marina and/or rental company directly or against his or her insurance policy, if applicable.
 This can provide you with compensation for your medical bills, any lost wages you were unable to earn, your pain and suffering, and other actual damages you incurred.
 In the case that your loved one was killed in a boating accident, you may be compensated for your losses including the time you will no longer be able to spend in your loved one’s company.

 In some cases, an at-fault boater may not be known or may not be a viable source of a financial recovery.
 This does not necessarily prevent a victim from obtaining compensation in many accidents and a lawyer can help you realize whether another form of compensation may be available.